sbin-github/sbin-public-cv.github.io/projects.md

 ---
 ### <mark>Improvement of gesture recognition</mark>
 <img src="images/gesture_static/GesturesAccuracy.png?raw=true"/>
-_(Paper in preparation)_
+_(Paper submitted in Transactions on Industrial Informatics)_
 <br>
 Our study focused on obtaining high resolution features from the passive elastic elements in the human body.
 We achieved 97.5% accuracy in the classification of 28 gestures.
-The baseline SOTA method with 8-channel sEMG (Delsys, USA) achieved 94% accuracy.
+The baseline prevailing method with 8-channel sEMG (Delsys, USA) achieved 94% accuracy.
 The experiment involved 10 subjects.
 <br>
 Details will be released later.